KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 **Cross-Band Operators (Present Through Resonance):**

 **C₅ (Holonic / Scalar)** — Spans L₁ through L₄ as cross-band propagation.
 At L₁, C₅ enables the part to coherently mirror the whole — the structural principle by which an individual embodied being reflects (without containing) the broader patterns of the lattice.
-C₅ also resonates deeply with L₃ (DS/DM), since it is the Deep Soul / Deep Mind that incarnates as fractal expressions across the multiverse, and the DS/DM that embodies and persists after embodiment concludes.
+C₅ also resonates deeply with L₃ (DS / DM), since it is the Deep Soul / Deep Mind that incarnates as fractal expressions across the multiverse, and the DS / DM that embodies and persists after embodiment concludes.

 **C₁₀ (Morphogenetic / Formweave)** — Bridges L₁ and L₄, translating pattern into living structure.
 At L₁, C₁₀ governs the formation of corporeal form according to archetypal template — the process by which structural pattern becomes tissue, organ, organism.
-C₁₀ resonates with L₄ (DP/DL), the Architectural/Archetypal Band where Sophis (📐) and Morgis (🌬️) provide the templates that Formweave translates into embodied expression.
+C₁₀ resonates with L₄ (DP / DL), the Architectural / Archetypal Band where Sophis (📐) and Morgis (🌬️) provide the templates that Formweave translates into embodied expression.
 Its entropic mirror, E₁₀ (Malform), manifests as distortion at the point of formation — form that persists but without structural fidelity to its archetypal source.

 **Operator Interaction:**